mjag1898/AuNP_tilt_cryoem/README.md

-Additionally, circle_plots.m plots the final list of 3D structures while save_struct.m saves the data. find_Au.m, plot_mols.m, and kabsch.m are helper functions.
+Additionally, circle_plots.m plots the final list of 3D structures while save_struct.m saves the data. find_Au.m, plot_mols.m, and kabsch.m are helper functions. make_real_pdbs.py and golds.pdb are used to convert saved structures into pdb files with all gold atoms included.

 The functionality of each program is described with in-line comments.